THE WORLD'S OLDEST LIVING TREES

 One thing is for sure: Nevada has nailed neon.
 And, as the neon capital of the world, it’s not just Vegas with glimmering glamour to be enjoyed.
 Spanning out into small communities all across the Great Basin are tons of neon admiring opportunities that will knock your socks off.
 If you’ve got that neon bug and are up for an impressive surprise, grab your DSLR and get to Ely and Elko for some buzzworthy photo ops.

-The first concrete-steel arch composite bridge in the United States towers 880 feet over the equally impressive Hoover Dam in Historic Boulder City.
+As if this modern marvel of the world isnt enough to impress, the first concrete-steel arch composite bridge in the United States towers 880 feet over the equally impressive Hoover Dam in Historic Boulder City.
 As the 1,905 foot-long manmade marvel saddles the Nevada/Arizona state line, it’s fitting that it’s named the Mike O’Callaghan-Pat Tillman Memorial Bridge, honoring a hero from each state.
 With 30,000 cubic yards of concrete and 16 million pounds of steel, the massive engineered wonder is the first concrete-steel arch composite bridge in the US, and its twin-ribbed arch is the widest of its kind in the Western Hemisphere.

 Yep, you read that correctly...and how cool is that?!
-There are close to 100 towns in Nevada with an actual zip code, and 668 Nevada ghost towns in the record books.
-So, that officially means that there are more mining camps of yesteryear dotting the hillsides than actual populated communities.
-If that’s not a reason to grab the gazetteer, drop the top down and head for the hills, we don't know what is.
+There are close to 100 towns in Nevada with an actual zip code, and 668 Nevada ghost towns in the record books, which officially means that there are more mining camps of yesteryear dotting the hillsides than actual populated communities.
+If that’s not a reason to grab the gazetteer and drop a gear and disappear, we're not sure what is. #WeirdNevada